 25-30 Christian Students Reportedly Massacred at Northern Nigerian College

 SANTA ANA, Calif.
 (Oct.
-3, 2012) – According to Open Doors sources, Boko Haram, an Islamist militant group, invaded the off campus hostel of Federal Polytechnic College in northern Nigeria late Monday, allegedly separated Muslim students from Christians and massacred up to 30 Christian students.
+3, 2012) – According to Open Doors sources, an extremist group that is located primarily in Northern Nigeria, an Islamist militant group, invaded the off campus hostel of Federal Polytechnic College in northern Nigeria late Monday, allegedly separated Muslim students from Christians and massacred up to 30 Christian students.